yufusuf/ahc_GHS_mst-LSP_byz/docs/distalgname/abstract.rst

 -  elliptical (i.e., ending with ...) or incomplete sentences,
 -  abbreviations or (mathematical) terms that may be confusing to readers,
 -  any sort of illustration, figure, or table, or references to them.

+.. admonition:: EXAMPLE

+    In the realm of snapshot algorithms for distributed systems, the main challenge lies in capturing a consistent global state without disrupting ongoing processes and minimizing overhead.
+This encompasses managing concurrency, ensuring accurate message ordering, providing fault tolerance, optimizing efficiency, and maintaining scalability.
+Successfully addressing these challenges is crucial for designing snapshot algorithms that accurately reflect the system's state while preserving efficiency and resilience.
+Snapshot algorithms play a vital role in understanding and troubleshooting distributed systems, offering insights into system behavior, facilitating debugging, enabling efficient recovery from failures, and ensuring system correctness.
+Without such algorithms, diagnosing and resolving issues in distributed systems would be significantly hampered, potentially leading to increased downtime and inefficiencies.
+The Chandy-Lamport Algorithm, a key method for capturing consistent global snapshots, faces challenges in managing concurrency, ensuring accurate message ordering, and handling fault tolerance.
+Despite limitations such as increased message overhead and scalability concerns, it remains foundational in distributed systems research.
+In this paper, we contribute by implementing both the Chandy-Lamport and Lai-Yang Algorithms on the AHCv2 platform, investigating their performance across various scenarios, and conducting a comprehensive comparison to evaluate accuracy, overhead, complexity, and fault tolerance.
+SUMMARIZE MAIN LEARNING POINTS REFERING TO MAIN RESULTS!